workhorsy/comic_book_reader/README.md

 * Touch movement is broken in IE11

 # TODO Small:
+* try making thumb nails in an iframe with a shared worker
+* make sure it works with all broken archives
 * Add an option to disable user counter
 * Make sure broken page images work
 * Make sure broken archives work